Crossover – Persian/Canadian

 Set the Controls for the Heart of the Sun – Pink Floyd

 An ensemble that sounds like how Vancouver looks, Sounds Global Ensemble’s diverse repertoire is drawn from Jewish, Persian, Taiwanese, Vietnamese, Indian and Chinese music.
 This band is comprised of some of Vancouver’s most active musicians in the world music scene: Moshe Denburg on guitar, Ali Razmi on tar (Persian lute), Jonathan Bernard on percussion, Lan Tung on erhu (Chinese 2-string violin), Dailin Hsieh on zheng (Chinese zither), Amy Stephan on accordion and Irish whistles, and Bic Hoang on danbau (Vietnamese 1-string zither).
-In addition, their singing creates an unusual mix of ethnic vocal styles.
+In addition to the diverse instruments, they bring an unusual mix of ethnic vocal styles.
 (The ensemble may perform with 5 to 7 musicians, and therefore not always require everyone).

 世界之聲樂團 (Sounds Global Ensemble)

 Bic Ngoc Hoang (pronounced: bic ngoc wong) – danbau & vocal